Why Louise Penny had to step outside her comfort zone to write the latest Armand Gamache mystery

 The latest mystery is set outside of the Chief Inspector of the Sûreté du Quebec's usual stomping grounds; this time Gamache leaves the fictional Eastern Townships hamlet of Three Pines to investigate a sinister plot in Paris, known as the City of Light.

-Do book sales, awards and the success of the Louis Gamache series offer validation to you as a writer?
+Do book sales, awards and the success of the Armand Gamache series offer validation to you as a writer?

 "Yes!
 I wish I could say it doesn't matter, but it does.
 There are two levels to that.
 One is that when I write a book, I'm not driven by whether the readers like it.

 "It's a factor, but I don't write books with that in mind.
 I generally write a book that I would read and, at this point in the life of the characters, it's about what makes sense for the development of these characters.

 This book isn't set in the normal setting.
 I understood that would be a risk, but it was one I had to take.

 "If readers want to follow along and agree, that's great — and it's okay if they don't.
 That's their choice.
 I can't be dictated to, but I am aware.
 It hurts my feelings if I get a bad review.
 I worry that a book won't be well-received and all of those human things certainly.